soeai/mappgraph/index.md

 * The list of apps is chosen randomly from 101 apps.

 ### Artifact Verification
-* Due to limitation of storage space, we only provide the processed datasets of two cases in Table 4 of the paper corresponding to T_window = 5 and 2.
+* Due to limitation of storage space of github, we only provide the processed datasets of two cases in Table 4 of the paper corresponding to T_window = 5 and 2.
 The other optimal hyper-parameters are N = 20, k = 10, t = 10s (all features of node are used).
 The number of classification app is 101.
 You can run the notebook *"train_GNN.ipynb"* (using Google Colab or GPU computer ) with the default configution of the hyper-parameters (T=5, N=20, k=20, t=10s) on [DATA T5_3](https://github.com/soeai/MAppGraph/tree/gh-pages/data/5_3).
 * For the second case (i.e., T=2, N=20, k=20, t=10s), please change the parameter T = 2 as well as Overlap = 0 in Config Seting section to work with [DATA T2_0](https://github.com/soeai/MAppGraph/tree/gh-pages/data/2_0).
-* To run other experiments, you need to follow all steps in this guide section to generate data again and run the notebook *"train_GNN.ipynb"* with different config setting.
+* To run other experiments, you need to follow all steps in the guide section to generate data again and run the notebook *"train_GNN.ipynb"* with different config setting.
 Data is available if requested.

 ### Raw Data
 * The .pcap files are also provided in contact with individual agreement.